Print

 3. Mix the wet ingredients.
 Whisk together the pumpkin purée, buttermilk (or faux buttermilk), egg yolks, and vanilla, and set aside. *Do not add the melted butter yet.

 4. Combine the wet & dry ingredients.
 Add the pumpkin-buttermilk mixture and melted butter to the flour mixture.
-Using a rubber spatula (or fork) gently fold the wet ingredients into the dry ingredients until no more streaks of flour remain (visible lumps are ok).
+Using a rubber spatula (or fork), gently fold the wet ingredients into the dry ingredients until no more streaks of flour remain (visible lumps are ok).
 Fold in chopped toasted pecans.

 5. Cook the pancakes.
 Preheat a cast iron griddle/skillet or non-stick pan to medium-high heat, butter it liberally, turn down the heat to medium, and add about 1/3 cup pancake batter to the hot (but not smoking) pan.
-Cook until bubbles form and berry pecan pancakes are slightly dry around the edges, about 3 minutes.
-Flip and cook until golden about 2 to 3 minutes more.
+Cook until bubbles form and the berry pecan pancakes are slightly dry around the edges, about 3 minutes.
+Flip and cook until golden, about 2 to 3 minutes more.
 Repeat with remaining batter, serve hot or keep warm stacked and wrapped in aluminum foil in a preheated 200°F/90°C oven, Enjoy!

 Notes